 Absolutely.
 In fact, our teachers love adult students!
-There are also quite a few advantages to

-  taking lessons later in life.
-Click here to read up on why it’s never too late to learn music as an
+There are also quite a few advantages to taking lessons later in life.
+Find out why it’s never too late to learn music as an adult.

-  adult.

-  We teach private weekly lessons, which means one-on-one lessons with the same teacher on the same

-  day and time each week.
-We do offer some pair lesson options (two students and one teacher),

-  depending on the instrument and the age of the students.
-We also offer group lessons, or classes,

-  throughout the year, on specific subjects.
+We teach private weekly lessons, which means one-on-one lessons with the same teacher on the same day and time each week.
+We do offer some pair lesson options (two students and one teacher), depending on the instrument and the age of the students.
+We also offer group lessons, or classes, throughout the year, on specific subjects.

 Students are matched with a teacher who will be the best fit for the student’s goals, experience, personality and schedule.
 You will meet with your teacher once a week each week for 30, 45, or 60 minutes, depending on which lesson length you select.
 The goal for each lesson is to provide time for building a relationship, warming up, reviewing what was learned in the previous lesson and providing new instruction.
 Most beginner students start with 30 minute lessons, while 45 minutes is great for teens and beginner-level adults and 60-minute lessons are best for most adults and more advanced students who are interested in accelerating their progress.